sociam/epsm18/README.md

-# Workshop for Ethics and Privacy for Social Machines, Social Groups and Aggreations workshop
+# Website for the Ethics and Privacy for Social Machines, Social Groups and Aggreations workshop

 ## Configuring site properties